SpikeHD/Dorion/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or change
-title: "[Feature Request]"
+title: "[ENHANCEMENT]"
 labels: enhancement
 assignees: ''